-Second is the degree of China's isolation under Mao, which created abundant opportunities for later catch up (Zhu, 2012; Brandt, Ma, and Rawski, 2014).
+Second is the degree of China's isolation under Mao, which created abundant opportunities for later catch up (Zhu 2012, Brandt et al. 2014).
 The distortions of the Maoist era kept China far inside its production frontier.
-Between 1952 and 1978-from three years after the Communist Party's rise to power until Deng's rehabilitation following Mao's death-China's GDP per capita sank from 59th in the world to 134th out of 167 Penn World Table countries.
-By 1991, China's income ranking had nudged up modestly from 134th to 126th in the world.
+Between 1952 and 1978-from three years after the Communist Party's rise to power until Deng's rehabilitation following Mao's death-China's GDP per capita sank from 59th in the world to 134th out of 167 Penn World Table countries.5 By 1991, China's income ranking had nudged up modestly from 134th to 126th in the world.
 Convergence did not begin in earnest until the rapid globalization of the ensuing two decades.
 By 2001, China's income ranking had risen to 101st and by 2011 it had reached 77th.
-Once China's economy took off, it ignited a phase of transitional growth that was governed largely by the country's accumulated productivity gap with the developed world (Song, Storesletten, and Zilibotti, 2011).
-10
+Once China's economy took off, it ignited a phase of transitional growth that was governed largely by the country's accumulated productivity gap with the developed world (Song et al. 2011).6